Nathan Lyons: Education and military service

 In 1945 Lyons became interested in photography after viewing a darkroom demonstration and he began to photograph with a plastic Falcon camera while working in his family's glass and mirror business.
-In 1947 he received a camera as a graduation gift and between 1947-48 he photographed around Times Square, New York and assisted various photographers.
-From 1948-50 Lyons enrolled at Technical College at Alfred, Alfred, New York where he studied business and marketing.
+In 1947 he received a camera as a graduation gift and between 1947 and 1948 he photographed around Times Square, New York and assisted various photographers.
+From 1948 to 1950 Lyons enrolled at Technical College at Alfred, Alfred, New York where he studied business and marketing.
 In 1950 he enlisted in the United States Air Force as a photographer and reported to Grenier Air Force Base in Manchester, New Hampshire.
-Between 1951-53 he served as senior photographer in a photo intelligence unit in Kimpo, Korea.
+Between 1951 and 1953 he served as senior photographer in a photo intelligence unit in Kimpo, Korea.

 In 1953 Lyons returned to the United States and worked for the Air Force as a staff news writer and public relations photographer in Marietta, Georgia.
 In 1954 following honorable discharge from the Air Force he returned to Alfred University where he majored in English literature and minored in theatre.
 He also studied photography and exhibition design with the artist John Wood who became his primary mentor and an influential force behind Lyons's creative practice.